benroberts999/ampsci/doc/ampsci_input.md

 * fk: Effective screening factors; only used for 2nd-order Goldstone method
   * Note: Included directly into Sigma
   * e.g., for Cs: fk = 0.72, 0.62, 0.83, 0.89, 0.94, 1.0;
+  * If blank, will calculate these from scratch for each state (better, slower)
 * fitTo_cm: Provide list of energies (lowest valence states for each kappa); Sigma for each kappa will be automatically re-scaled to exactly reproduce these.
 Give as binding energies in inverse cm!
 It will print the lambda_kappa's that it calculated
   * e.g., fitTo_cm = -31406.5, -20228.2, -19674.1; will fit for the lowest s & p states for Cs
   * Will over-write lambda_kappa